iocage/iocage/README.md

 - **[Mailing list](https://groups.google.com/forum/#!forum/iocage)**

 ## WARNING:

-- This is beta quality software, there be dragons!
-Please report them.
 - Some features of the previous iocage_legacy are either being dropped or simply not ported yet, feel free to open an issue asking about your favorite feature.
 But please search before opening a new one.
 PR's welcome for any feature you want!

 ## Raising an issue: